• Skip to main content

 Rules for survival

 Rules for survival come in all shapes and sizes.
 Some rules only apply to certain situations.
 Don’t bring up a problem without having a potential solution and never embarrass your boss in front of people higher up in the structure are two rules that primarily apply in the work place.
-Some rules for survival are primarily […]
+Some rules for survival are […]

 By the numbers